YerevaNN/mimic3-benchmarks/README.md

        cd mimic3models/decompensation/
        python -u main.py --network ../common_keras_models/lstm.py --dim 128 --timestep 1.0 --depth 1 --mode train --batch_size 8

 Use the following command to train a logistic regression.
-It will do a grid search over a small space of hyperparameters and will report the scores for every case.
+It will have L2 regularization with `C=0.001`, which gave us the best result.
+To run a grid search over a space of hyper-parameters add `--grid-search` to the command.

        cd mimic3models/decompensation/logistic/
        python -u main.py